JoeyMckenzie/joeymckenzie.tech/src/content/blog/ziggin-around-with-linked-lists.md

 ---

-So I've been looking for a reason to write code to keep me sane while in the thick of parental leave, and I, like I'm sure most of us have seen on tech bro twitter, have been seeing a lot of commotion about [Zig](https://Ziglang.org).
+So I've been looking for a reason to write code to keep me sane while in the thick of parental leave, and I, like I'm sure most of us have seen on tech bro Twitter, have been seeing a lot of commotion about [Zig](https://Ziglang.org).
 I've been writing quite a bit of Rust, and Zig's model of no hidden memory allocation or hidden control flow is fascinating to me.